cloudsimplus/cloudsimplus/.github/CONTRIBUTING.md

 * Spend a little time to write good, informative and structured commit messages, describing clearly what you have done.
 Take the template below as an example:

 ````
 Commit title that summarizes the work you have done.

 Explain clearly the changes performed, using formal and well-written English.
 Try to use list of items to describe each relevant change, as below:
 - Changed ABC.
 - Added XYZ.
 - Removed 123.
 ````

+> **Note**
-* Make sure you have added the necessary unit tests for your changes.
+> When sending code contributions to https://github.com/cloudsimplus/cloudsimplus make sure you have added the necessary unit tests for your changes.
-* Run _all_ the tests to assure nothing else was accidentally broken.
+> Run _all_ the tests to check nothing was accidentally broken.
-* Changes that don't have a set of unit tests or that break existing tests **will not** be accepted.
+> Changes that don't have a set of unit tests or that break existing tests **will not** be accepted.

 ### 2.2.4.
 Submit Your Changes